hm-lang/core/proposals/README.md

 type `{X: dbl, Y; int, Z; str}`, for more than just the reason that `.` is invalid in an object type.
 When instantiated, argument objects with `;` and `:` fields contain references to variables; objects get their own copies.
-For convenience, we'll use *argument type* for an argument object type and *argument instance* for an argument object instance.
+For convenience, we'll use *arguments type* for an argument object type and *arguments instance* for an argument object instance.

-Because they contain references, argument instances cannot outlive the lifetime of the variables they contain.
+Because they contain references, arguments instances cannot outlive the lifetime of the variables they contain.

 ```